 Here, the floodplain of the Lower Zambezi River turns into a broad expanse of water after each rainy season.
 As the flood recedes, myriad wildlife arrives in search of water, making it one of Africa's most renowned game-viewing regions.
 This is the last national park in Africa where visitors can still walk unescorted among big game.
 Approximately 7,000 tourists visit Mana Pools World Heritage Park and the Lower Zambezi Valley each year, generating over $2 million in revenues.

-Mana Pools has the country’s biggest concentration of hippos and crocodiles, and large dry-season populations of zebra, elephant and buffalo.
-The area is also home to other threatened species including lion, cheetah, wild dog, and near-threatened species like leopard and brown hyena.
+Mana Pools has the country’s biggest concentration of hippos and crocodiles, and large dry-season populations of zebra, elephants, and buffalo.
+The area is also home to other threatened species, including lions, cheetahs, wild dogs, and near-threatened species like leopards and brown hyenas.

 Over 400 bird species occur here, as well as all of the large animal species found in Zimbabwe except giraffe, wildebeest and the endangered black rhino.

-Twelve thousand elephants have been poached in this area over the past ten years.
-As of 2014, there had been a 40% decrease in elephant numbers in the middle Zambezi Valley complex, from 18,000 to 11,500.
-As these surrounding areas face an onslaught of poachers with high-powered weapons, Mana Pools National Park has become a final stronghold for wildlife.
-Mana Pools has suffered fewer losses compared to surrounding reserves due to its position at the center of this wilderness area, but its defenses need to be strengthened in order to ensure its continued survival as wildlife numbers dwindle elsewhere.
+Mana Pools National Park has become a final stronghold for wildlife.
+Mana Pools has suffered fewer losses compared to surrounding reserves due to its position at the center of this wilderness area, but its defenses are being strengthened in order to ensure its continued survival as wildlife numbers dwindle elsewhere.

 Saving Mana Pools

-Dams present a further threat to Mana Pools National Park; the ecology of the Zambezi is dominated by the regulating effect of the Kariba Dam, and there is the continued threat of dam construction in the Mapata Gorge.
-If that project moves forward, it would effectively destroy this ecosystem as we know it.
-To combat these threats, Global Conservation began deploying Global Park Defense systems in Mana Pools in 2017, including a Cellular Trailcam Network, Long-range Thermal Cameras, a Vulcan Domain Awareness System, ranger communications via satellite networks, and PROTECT Ranger training.
-We will also support anti-poaching patrols overseen by our partners, Bushlife and the Zambezi Society, by providing funding for vehicles, fuel and maintenance.
+Global Conservation began deploying Global Park Defense systems in Mana Pools in 2017, including a Cellular Trailcam Network, Long-range Thermal Cameras, a Vulcan Domain Awareness System, ranger communications via satellite networks, and PROTECT Ranger training.
+We also support anti-poaching patrols overseen by our partners, Bushlife and the Zambezi Society, by providing funding for vehicles, fuel, and maintenance.

 To date, Global Conservation support has helped enable Bushlife to deploy rangers on anti-poaching activities in the Mana Pools, Sapi, Nykasanga, Rifa and Marongora areas, funding ranger patrol rations, fuel and vehicle maintenance.

-On our most recent mission, Global Conservation provided a Thuraya Satellite Network to enable six ranger teams to be in constant communication using Galaxy S8 smartphones anywhere in the park.
+Global Conservation has also provided a Thuraya Satellite Network to enable six ranger teams to be in constant communication using Galaxy S8 smartphones anywhere in the park.
 These smartphones can also support the SMART Patrolling system for data collection on anti-poaching patrols and biodiversity monitoring.

-In coming years, we will be supporting initiatives to expand protected areas in the Lower Zambezi Valley two- or three-fold.
-We are dedicated to preserving this storybook African ecosystem, so that future generations can continue to listen to the clack of a pangolin, the whoop of a hyena, and the piping call of a fiery-necked nightjar.
+In the coming years, we will be supporting initiatives to expand protected areas in the Lower Zambezi Valley two or threefold.
+We are dedicated to preserving this storybook African ecosystem so that future generations can continue to listen to the clack of a pangolin, the whoop of a hyena, and the piping call of a fiery-necked nightjar.

 Species Facing Extinction